 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

 Please visit our coronavirus page to stay informed about the latest developments in Namibia.

 Mudumu is primarily a self-drive destination.
+A reliable 4x4 is needed.
 Most of the country, including the Zambezi Region, is thinly populated and there are long distances between settlements.
-It is very important that you refuel your vehicle at every available opportunity.
-Make sure to take plenty of water.
+It is very important that you refuel your vehicle at every available opportunity and make sure to take plenty of water.
 Road conditions in the park vary from bad to terrible during the Wet season (November to April).
-A reliable 4x4 is needed.
-Extra food and water is required since there is always a chance of getting stuck.
-Consider renting a satellite phone in Windhoek.

 Malaria & Vaccinations

 Anti-malarials are recommended when visiting Mudumu NP.
-Additional precautions are necessary as well, such as keeping your skin covered in the evening, and applying mosquito repellent containing at least 30% DEET.
+Additional precautions are necessary as well, such as keeping your skin covered in the evening, and applying mosquito repellent (those containing DEET are most effective).
 Also important is a visit to your travel clinic before your trip.
 You will need various vaccinations before you depart.